thomasflores84/DragonsOfTarkirMobileSpoiler/_posts/523-1-09-Dragon-Tempest.markdown

 flavor: ""
 ---

+Whenever a creature with flying enters the battlefield under your control, it gains haste until end of turn.

 Whenever a Dragon enters the battlefield under your control, it deals X damage to target creature or player, where X is the number of Dragons you control.